stolenfootball/stolenfootball.github.io/content/posts/series/windows_drivers/p8_smep_bypass/index.md

     return (UINT64)pKernelBaseAddress;
 }
 ```

+As always, this can also be found on [Github](https://github.com/stolenfootball/HEVDExploits/blob/main/BufferOverflowStack/Windows8x64/exploit.c).

 ## Final thoughts
 That was a long post, but hopefully some people stuck with me for it.
 The next post will be about bypassing VBS, the newest mitigation for local kernel exploitation.
 Once you can do that, you can start writing exploits for brand new Windows 11 systems.